Instructions to Authors

 Criteria for publication

 Contributions to the journal must include useful tools for arthropod identification, must be original, and must not have been offered for prior or simultaneous publication elsewhere.
 Updates, regionalizations and newly illustrated guides based on older printed works are welcome, especially if they include significant new distributional or taxonomic data.
+If the submitted manuscript incorporates wording from previous publications (e.g., in the phrasing of couplets or diagnoses), full attribution of the original source(s) must be provided.
 In addition to user-friendly dichotomous keys (see below), we strongly encourage authors to include links to regional databases, maps, and related products, and we insist that all submissions include high-quality illustrations and/or photographs (see “other instructions to authors” below for some technical recommendations regarding format, image size, etc.).
 Authors are urged to deposit voucher specimens in recognized institutions, and to specify the location of such vouchers.
 All genus- and species-level taxa should include scientific authorities when first used in the abstract and in the body of the paper (but not in the title).
 When using common names for insects, the official Entomological Society of Canada list (http://www.esc-sec.ca/commonnames.html) should be followed if a common name for the species is listed there.
 All submissions must include a checklist of taxa included in the manuscript.

 We encourage the inclusion of new distributional data, new taxonomic characters, new insights into morphology, new biological information and other data relevant to understanding regional arthropod diversity.
 New combinations, synonyms, and homonyms are welcome if properly substantiated.
 Descriptions of new taxa are welcome; CJAI is fully compliant with the ICZN Code requirements for digital publication of new names.
 Manuscripts, new names, and new combinations are registered by the editorial staff prior to publication with ZooBank and provided with ZooBank Life Science Identifiers (LSID), and PDFs of all volumes are archived in Biotaxa to ensure works are accessible.